 This is highly variable too because it all depends on where you want to go.
 The base cost of the Octopus Card is HKD 150.
 This comes with HKD 100 of stored value.
 You can start with that and just top up as needed.

 If you purchase it through Klook, then the cost of the 24-hr Classic Tour is HKD 432 per person.

 This comes out to a minimum of about HKD 521 per person per day.
 As advised, budget more if you plan on shopping or paying for tours and activities.
-Ren and I are middle of the road travelers who enjoy good food and drink, so this is a starting budget that works for us.
+We’re middle-of-the-road travelers who enjoy good food and drink, so this is a starting budget that works for us.
 Feel free to adjust based on your own travel habits.

 1. Plan your Trip with Sygic Travel

 Do you find trip planning tedious or daunting?
 If you do, then this free trip planning app may make it easier for you.
 It allows you to pin points of interest on a map so you can see where everything is.
 That way you can easily organize attractions and restaurants by day to come up with an efficient itinerary.
 I’ve been using Sygic Travel for five years now and love it.
 Check out my full post on the Sygic Travel app for more information.